stefanv/davidc-scipy-2013/slides/ufuncs.md

 ```

 - Note that broadcasting is supported
 - Unfortunately, the output is always an object array.
-Also slow, because
+Slow, because
   we're wrapping a Python call.
 ]
+]

 ---

 .left-column[
-  ## Ufunc calling
+  ## API: Calling
 ]

 .right-column[